Best Asus monitors for 2022

 • Not fully Adobe RGB covered

-This 27-inch display offers everything a photographer or designer is going to need.
+This 27-inch display offers everything a typical photographer or designer is going to need.
 It’s even suited for a lot of professional work.
 Despite its chops, it still keeps the price down surprisingly low considering the specs.

 It offers ful 4K resolution, which makes lots of room on the screen to keep both your image or video as well as your editing interface.
 Asus calibrates these displays at the factory to get the color accurate down to a very low tolerance.
 If you’re not planning on keeping your monitor calibrated on your own, that first calibration will go a long way for you.

-At 27-inches, it’s not as huge as the massive 32-inch flagships, but that makes it easier to a pair of them onto your desk (and into your budget).
-It also offers a nice selection of other ports, including DisplayPort over USB-C with 65W Power Delivery, DisplayPort, HDMI, and a USB 3.1 hub.
+At 27-inches, it’s not as huge as the massive 32-inch flagships, but that makes it easier to fit a pair of them onto your desk (and into your budget).
+It also offers a nice selection of other ports, including DisplayPort over USB-C with 65W Delivery, DisplayPort, HDMI, and a USB 3.1 hub.

 If you want to spend the extra cash and make the extra room on your desk, Asus does sell a 32-inch model for roughly 1.5x the price.
 It offers the same basic specs and ports, as well as similar color reproduction.